-On October 17th, dried flower cannabis will be available for purchase from licensed retail stores and their licensed online stores.
+As of October 17th, dried flower cannabis is available for purchase from licensed retail stores and their licensed online stores.
 Permit holders are licensed through the SLGA and must adhere to strict guidelines.

 Customers can smoke or vapourize dried cannabis.
 It can be prepared as a joint (sometimes called a jimmy), smoked in a bong or pipe, or heated up and vapourized.
 Health Canada advises that non-combustible inhalation (vapourizing) is the safest way to smoke.